 The Company's subsidiaries, VIE and VIE's subsidiaries in China are required to make appropriations to certain non-distributable reserve funds.
 In accordance with the laws applicable to China's WFOE, its subsidiaries have to make appropriations from their after-tax profit (as determined under Generally Accepted Accounting Principles in the PRC ("PRC GAAP") to non-distributable reserve funds including (i) general reserve fund, (ii) enterprise expansion fund and (iii) staff bonus and welfare fund.
 General reserve fund is at least 10% of the after-tax profits calculated in accordance with the PRC GAAP.
 Appropriation is not required if the reserve fund has reached 50% of the registered capital of the respective company.
-The appropriations of the other two reserve funds is at the Group's discretion.
+The appropriation of the other two reserve funds is at the Group's discretion.
 At the same time, the Company's VIE, in accordance with the China Company Laws, must make appropriations from their after-tax profit (as determined under the PRC GAAP) to non-distributable reserve funds including (i) statutory surplus fund, and (ii) discretionary surplus fund.
-Statutory surplus fund is at least 10% of the after-tax profits calculated in accordance with the PRC GAAP.
-Appropriation is not required if the reserve funds is at least 10% of the after-tax profits calculated in accordance with the PRC GAAP.
-Appropriations from their after-tax profit (as determined under the PRC GAAP) to non-distributable reserve funds including (i) statutory surplus fund, and (ii) discretionary surplus fund.
 Statutory surplus fund is at least 10% of the after-tax profits calculated in accordance with the PRC GAAP.
 Appropriation is not required if the reserve fund has reached 50% of the registered capital of the respective company.